pdfpc/pdfpc/README.rst

       -s, --switch-screens          Switch the presentation and the presenter screen.
       -c, --disable-cache           Disable caching and pre-rendering of slides to save memory at the cost of speed.
       -z, --disable-compression     Disable the compression of slide images to trade memory consumption for speed.
 (Avg. factor 30)
+      -n, --notes=F                 File containing the notes to display with the slides -b, --black-on-end            Add an additional black slide at the end of the presentation -S, --single-screen=S         Force to use only one screen

 Caching / Prerendering
 ----------------------